fmselab/roby/docs/index.md

 ### Tutorial 4: Sounds classifier

-Tutorial 1 and Tutorial 2 were about images classifier.
+Tutorial 1 and Tutorial 2 were about images classifiers.
 However, roby is applicable to all the classifiers receiving `np.ndarray` as input type.
-For example, in this Tutorial, the use of roby in the case of sounds classifier is presented.
+For example, in this tutorial, the use of roby in the case of a sound classifier is presented.

 * Create a python file